Trump seeks to change how census collects data and wants to exclude immigrants in US illegally

 Trump stressed that as part of the changes people in “our Country illegally” will be excluded from census counts.

-His Truth Social post fits into an overall pattern in which he has tried to reshape basic measures of how U.S. society is faring to his liking.
+His Truth Social post fits into an overall pattern in which he has tried to reshape basic measures of how U.S. society is faring to his liking, a process that ranges from monthly jobs figures to how congressional districts are drawn going into the 2026 midterm elections.
+But there could be legal challenges if he were to reshape the census, which also guides the distribution of $2.8 trillion in federal funds to the states for roads, health care and other programs.

+In a 2019 decision, the Supreme Court effectively blocked Trump from adding a citizenship question to the 2020 census.
+The 14th Amendment says that “the whole number of persons in each state” should be counted for the numbers used for apportionment, the process of allocating congressional seats and Electoral College votes among the states based on population.

+The last time the census included a question about citizenship was in 1950, and the Census Bureau’s own experts had predicted that millions of Hispanics and immigrants would go uncounted if the census asked everyone if he or she is an American citizen.

 Last Friday, Trump fired the head of the Bureau of Labor Statistics, Erika McEntarfer, after standard revisions to the monthly jobs report showed that employers added 258,000 fewer jobs than previously reported in May and June.
 The revisions suggested that hiring has severely weakened under Trump, undermining his claims of an economic boom.